With the right encouragement and practice, your child can develop strong 2nd grade reading comprehension skills.

 Ask open-ended questions and find out how your child feels about what they’ve read, rather than just the facts about the text.
 Facts certainly have a place in the discussion, but you don’t want it to be all about recall.

-These are great ways to supplement the books your child reads and engage other aspects of their imagination.
+Audiobooks are a great way to supplement the books your child reads and engage other aspects of their imagination.

 Encourage Your Child to Apply What They Read